ray-project/ray/doc/source/ray-core/objects.rst

 Closure Capture of Objects
 --------------------------

 You can also pass objects to tasks via *closure-capture*.
 This can be convenient when you have a large object that you want to share verbatim between many tasks or actors, and don't want to pass it repeatedly as an argument.
-Be aware however that defining a task that closes over an object ref will pin the object forever via reference-counting, so the object will not be evicted until the job completes.
+Be aware however that defining a task that closes over an object ref will pin the object via reference-counting, so the object will not be evicted until the job completes.

 .. literalinclude:: doc_code/obj_capture.py